Program Designers’ Lab – Uzbekistan

 High-potential ecosystem leaders and enablers from different sectors (public, private, academia, and startup) were selected for a training boot camp in Berlin to develop project ideas supporting entrepreneurship in Uzbekistan, which took place early 2020).

-It consisted of a 5 days bootcamp where the first two days were entirely dedicated on mapping their ecosystem and developing project idea development together.
+It consisted of a 5 days bootcamp where the first two days were entirely dedicated to mapping their ecosystem and developing project ideas.
 We stayed at Cococat Workation Retreat in the middle of the Brandenburg rural areas.
-Being surrounded by nature made the difference as we could stay focus and get to know each other better.
+Being surrounded by nature made the difference as we could stay focused and get to know each other better.

-Once back in Berlin, the participants took part in a series of workshops on mentoring programme and financial modelling before heading off to two-days ecosystem tour in Berlin.
+Once back in Berlin, the participants took part in a series of workshops on mentoring programs and financial modeling before heading off on two-days ecosystem tour in Berlin.
 We have visited ESMT Berlin, Silicon Allee, Motion Lab, and Startup Incubator Berlin.
-The group also atteneded an international startup conference in Germany to grow their network and learn from others.
+The group also attended an international startup conference in Germany to grow their network and learn from others.

 Part 2: Switching to a virtual experience

 After working on their project ideas with the support of mentors, both participants and mentors were meant to come together for a final boot camp in Uzbekistan to jointly review and hone all project ideas before presenting them during a public demo day in Spring 2020.

 Due to the COVID-19 pandemic, this had to be adapted to an online/hybrid edition.
 From June to September, we held monthly virtual workshops, mentoring sessions and provided tools and resources to the 16 participants!
 We also held virtual hangouts to continue building the community and facilitate collaboration among the participants and mentors.